Comparison

 Where Frontman Is Different

 Open source and BYOK.
 Lovable is proprietary SaaS with credit-based pricing.
-Frontman's client libraries are Apache 2.0 and the server is AGPL-3.0.
-You bring your own API keys — Claude, ChatGPT, OpenRouter, or any OpenAI-compatible API.
-No credits, no message limits, no vendor lock-in.
+Frontman\'s client libraries are Apache 2.0, server is AGPL-3.0.
+Self-hosting remains available, and you bring your own API keys for model usage.

 Who Should Use Lovable